DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 ```

 A **load balancer** usually runs on a separate machine and (both _Layer 4_ and
-_Layer 7_ load balancers) are slower because of this fact that they are
+_Layer 7_ load balancers) are slower because of the fact that they are
 communicating with the applications via the network.

 The main difference is that **cluster** utilizes and leverages multiple CPUs on